The beautiful Santanyi beach in Mallorca

 What to pack for a trip to Spain

-Depending on where you go in Spain, make sure you are prepared for the weather conditions, whether it is hot by the beach in summer or cold in the mountains in winter (then you will need layers to keep you warm.)
+Depending on when you go to Spain and where you visit, make sure you are prepared for the weather conditions, whether it is hot by the beach in summer or cold in the mountains in winter (then you will need layers to keep you warm.)

 If you want to go hiking in Spain, make sure you bring a good pair of hiking boots, as the trails can be challenging.
 But even for sightseeing, there are a lot of cobblestoned streets in Spanish cities and towns, so you need a good pair of walking shoes.